ReScience/rescience.github.io/ten-years.md

 # Ten Years Challenge

-Did you ever try to run an old code that you wrote for a scientific article you published some years ago?
+Did you ever try to run an old code that you wrote for a scientific article you published years ago?
 Did you encounter any problems?
 Were you successful?
-We are curious to know your story and others.
+We are curious to hear your story.
 This is the reason why we are editing a special issue of ReScience to collect these stories.

 The ten years challenge is an invitation for researchers to try to run the code